 In the event of a hack attempt, not only will WP Engine be most likely to prevent it, their server configuration and built in scaleability will be most likely to keep your site viable.

 Technology is not perfect all the time.
 WP Engine have WordPress experts and a 97% customer satisfaction rating.
 Over 170 full time WordPress experts available 24/7 365 days per year.

 So if you need some assistance at 2:00am on a Thursday in your time zone, there will be someone there.
 Customer service employees spend an industry-leading 7 weeks in a highly structured training program.
 They then go onto specialize in certain areas such as multi-site, Git, SSL, DNS and Domain issues and so on.

-The WP Engine recently (in 2016) won a Gold Stevie Award for customer service.
+The WP Engine recently (in 2016 and in 2017) won a Gold Stevie Award for customer service.